Projects Funded

 Baseline Findings

-Markers of microglia activation, which leads to inflammation, are elevated in the brains of fibromyalgia patients compared to the healthy subjects.
-And remember, this represents the brain’s chemical environment before the immune challenge.
+A key marker of microglia activation, which leads to inflammation, is elevated in the brains of fibromyalgia patients compared to the healthy subjects.
+The impact microglia activation has on the brain’s chemical environment will be published in Younger’s second report.
+Keep in mind, this data is before the immune challenge.

 After Immune Challenge